JPFrankCS/cse15l-lab-reports/labReport1.md

 test
 test
 ```
-This command is run in the lecture1 directory and has no immediate effect except for the dissapearance of the prompt (user@sahara...).
+This command is run in the `/home/lecture1` directory and has no immediate effect except for the dissapearance of the prompt (`user@sahara ~/lecture1`).
 However, whenever any text is entered to the terminal, that same text is printed on the next line.
-This is because cat is not given any folders or files to print, so it asks the user what it should print and goes on to print that to the terminal.
-This will go on until the user enters control-c.
+This is because `cat` is not given any folders or files to print, so it asks the user what it should print and goes on to print that to the terminal.
+This will go on until the user uses the keyboard shortcut `ctrl-C`.
 This does not cause any errors to be thrown.

-What happens when cat has a directory path as an argument?
+What happens when `cat` has a directory path as an argument?
 ```
 [user@sahara ~/lecture1]$ cat messages/
 cat: messages/: Is a directory
 ```
-This command, run in the lecture1 directory prints the message seen here.
-While the cat command expects a file to be passed as argument, it recognizes that messages/ is a directory and informs the user of that fact.
+This command, run in the `/home/lecture1` directory prints the message seen here.
+While the `cat` command expects a file to be passed as argument, it recognizes that `/home/lecture1/messages` is a directory and informs the user of that fact.
 This causes the error seen in the code above to be thrown.
-This error is thrown becuase the cat command is supposed to print the text contents of a file, so when it is passed a directory, it is unable to print the text as it is given no file.
+This error is thrown becuase the `cat` command is supposed to print the text contents of a file, so when it is passed a directory, it is unable to print the text as it is given no file.

-Finally, what if the cat command has a file path as an argument?
+Finally, what if the `cat` command has a file path as an argument?
 ```
 [user@sahara ~/lecture1]$ cat Hello.java
 import java.io.IOException;